jkroso/mana/Readme.md

 - Mount/UnMount hooks; to integrate with legacy code that nobody wants to rewrite, like google maps.
 Also because HACKS
 - Extensible; haha na not really, I tried though
 - Designed for the global state + cursors architecture (Experimental)
-- Renders onto an element, instead of into; for more control
+- Can render onto an element, instead of into; for more control
 - Supports JSX syntax

 ## Installation